fatedier/frp/README.md

   plugin_http_passwd = abc
   ```

-2. Visit `http://x.x.x.x:6000/static/` by your browser, set correct user and password, so you can see files in `/tmp/file`.
+2. Visit `http://x.x.x.x:6000/static/` by your browser, specify correct user and password, so you can see files in `/tmp/file`.

 ### Enable HTTPS for local HTTP service